- Protected Persons (PPs) and/or other concerned parties are required to first try to resolve the complaint(s) with the Guardian.

 Oversight Process of Complaint

-- The Developmental Disabilities Planning Council (DDPC) Executive Staff will oversee the Office of Guardianship Complaint Procedures to provide guidance and support.
+- The Developmental Disabilities Council (DDC) Executive Staff will oversee the Office of Guardianship Complaint Procedures to provide guidance and support.

 - Ensure that deadlines are met.